simform-solutions/Advanced-ReactNativeBoilerPlate/README.md

 [![React Navigation V3](https://img.shields.io/badge/React%20Navigation-v3.0.9-blue.svg)](https://reactnavigation.org/)
 [![js-eslint-style](https://img.shields.io/badge/lint%20compliance-eslint:recommended-brightgreen.svg?style=flat)](http://eslint.org/)

-* Extension of the [ignite react-native boiler plate](https://github.com/infinitered/ignite-ir-boilerplate-andross) using eslint-recommended compliant React Native App which utilizes [Ignite](https://github.com/infinitered/ignite)
+* This is an extension of the [ignite react-native boiler plate](https://github.com/infinitered/ignite-ir-boilerplate-andross).
+It uses eslint-recommended and utilizes [Ignite](https://github.com/infinitered/ignite)

-* This is an advanced boilerplate which uses react-native, redux-saga, redux-persist.
+* This is an advanced boilerplate which uses react-native, redux-saga, redux-persist, apisauce.
 It will be a very useful to kickstart your project if you are using these frameworks/librarirs.
 Or want to have some strict linting style.

 * We have used [react-native-extended-stylesheet](https://github.com/vitalets/react-native-extended-stylesheet) in this project.
 Since every mobile application should be responsive even if we don't use flex-layout for all the styling in the application.
 Instead of using the StyleSheet provided by react-native, we recommend using the stylesheet provided by this library.